How and when should I prepare my child for anesthesia and surgery?

 Your child’s anesthesiologist will decide the best method of anesthesia induction for your child.

 Before you go home, we will give you surgery discharge teaching information.
 This may include several pieces of paper.
 Please let your nurse know if you need a school or work excuse note.
+On our your child’s postoperative care instructions, there will be phone numbers listed for you to call if you have any problems, questions, or concerns about your child’s health.

 We will explain: